arindam-codes/10-Year-Veteran-Developer-Programmer/Animator/README.md

 But the market shows **6 different animator specializations**.

-Below is the **complete Animator Skill Tree extracted from the job posts.**
+Below is the **complete Animator Skill Tree analysed from job posts.**

 ---